Do you want quick results with SEO?

 Now, it would be to have a “magic number” of blog posts or webpages to create on a site to get this explosion of traffic growth, but every industry is different.
 So the best strategy here is to reach that 55 to 70 total page range as quickly as possible and then keep going.

 The fact is that more content leads to more SEO optimized pages, which then leads to more traffic.
-So there’s not reason for you to stop creating great content.
+So there’s no reason for you to stop creating great content.

 What this means is that certain words go together to help you and the search engine crawlers understand the context of a webpage.

-For example, the terms Apple and iTunes are LSI keywords because they share the same context and are frequently found together.
+For example, the terms Apple and iTunes are semantically keywords (known as entities) because they share a similar context and are frequently found together.
 And when a search engine sees that both of those words are on a webpage, then it can decipher that the content is about Apple, the company, and not an apple, the fruit.

 Add More Outbound Authority Links